416 – Unmanned Aircraft Systems (UAS)

 b.
 HCSO employees are protected against false allegations and groundless complaints,

-1. Missions that would violate FAA regulations, including operations within restricted airspace without authorization, such as areas of Temporary Flight Restrictions (TFR); restricted airspaces near airports, specifically within 2 miles of approaches or within a 5 mile radius of any airport until communications have been established with the airport manager, Air Traffic Control (ATC) tower, or general air traffic via radio.
+1. Missions that would violate FAA regulations, including operations within restricted airspace without authorization, such as areas of Temporary Flight Restrictions (TFR); or within restricted airspaces near airports, until communications have been established with the airport manager, Air Traffic Control (ATC) tower, or general air traffic via radio. sUAS may not interfere with operations or traffic patterns at any airport, heliport, or seaplane base.

 E. Pilot Requirements and Qualifications